 It is always good to do some homework about anything that you are going to commit yourself to.
 You must already be aware of the CAT format and pattern.
 CAT (Common Admission Test) is a computer-based aptitude test for admissions into some of the top B-schools of the country.

-The candidates are suggested to get thoroughly acquainted with the exam before applying for it.
+The candidates are suggested to get thoroughly acquainted with the CAT exam 2020 before applying for it.
 Here are some of the most crucial points that the CAT aspirants are required to know.

 1. Questions are Application-Based